FuriousYETI/Automatic-Time-Table-Generation-Hello-World-/README.md

 4. *Place Configuration Files*:

-- Ensure the required input files (combined.csv and rooms.csv) are in the project directory (see Section 4 for details).
+- Ensure the required input files (combined.csv, rooms.csv and config.json) are in the project directory (see Section 4 for details).

 5. *Run the Application*: